DarrenCoppinger/milestone-project-2/README.md

 ### User Stories Testing

-* A tourist is planning a trip to Ireland visits the site: I am traveling to Ireland and want to learn more about it's literary history, I find this site and use it to help plan my trip.
+1. A tourist is planning a trip to Ireland visits the site: I am traveling to Ireland and want to learn more about it's literary history, I find this site and use it to help plan my trip.
     1. A tourist sees the home page of the website and reads the about section.
-2. The see the text "click here to explore our map and to discover literary locations all over Ireland" and click the button.
+    2. The see the text "click here to explore our map and to discover literary locations all over Ireland" and click the button next to it.
     3. They go to the map page of the website and explore the map by zooming in on the region of the map that they are interested in.
-4. They click on the marker in thier region of interest and read more information on the location, see the image and potential follow the link to get more information on it.
+    4. They click on a marker in thier region of interest and read more information on the location, see the image and potential follow the link to get more information on it.

-* A member of the general public is researching or is interested in the literary/cultural hertiage of region of Ireland: I am interested in notable literary/cultural figures in a particular area and wish to find out more about their connect to the place.
+2. A member of the general public is researching or is interested in the literary/cultural hertiage of region of Ireland: I am interested in notable literary/cultural figures in a particular area and wish to find out more about their connect to the place.
-*
     1. A member of the general public sees the home page of the website and reads the about section.
     2. The see the text "click here to explore our map and to discover literary locations all over Ireland" and click the button.
-3. They go to the map page of the website and searchs for a particpular city or town and looking at the markered literary locations in that area
+    3. They go to the map page of the website and, in the search box card, type in the name of the area they are in.
+    4. They select their location from the autocomplete searchs results (a particpular city or town on the island of Ireland) and look at the markered literary locations in that area.
-4. They click on the marker in thier region of interest and read more information on the location, see the image and potential follow the link to get more information on it.
+    5. They click on the marker in thier region of interest and read more information on the location, see the image and potential follow the link to get more information on it.

-* A promoter of a literary museum/site or regional tourist office staff member visits the site: I am researching ways to promote attractions in my local area and find the site, I want to contact the website to add in the literary attraction in my area.
+3. A promoter of a literary museum/site or regional tourist office staff member visits the site: I am researching ways to promote attractions in my local area and find the site, I want to contact the website to add in the literary sites in my area.
     1. A promotor or tourist office staff member visits the site looking for a way to promote locations in their area.
     2. They sees the home page of the website and reads the about section and explore the site.
     3. They click the button beside the following text "click here to submit a location you wish to be included on our map"
-4. They fill in the form with their name, email and description of the location that they wish to submit.
-This information is then sent to the site administrator/moderator for review and if the information is relevent to the site it will be added to the map.
+    4. They fill in the form on the Submissionss page with their name, email and description of the location that they wish to submit.
+    5. They clock submit and this information is then sent to the site administrator/moderator for review.
+If the information is relevent to the site it will be added to the map.

-* A promoter of a literary museum or site visits the site: I am reasearching ways to promote my business and find this website, I want to contact the website to add my business to the map.

 ### Manual testing of elements and functionality on each page